Pilot logbook: Ireland

 In Ireland, electronic logbooks are not acceptable for the issue of an ATPL.
-All PICUS (pilot in command under supervision) entries must be countersigned by the pilot in command, and electronic signatures are not acceptable.
+All PICUS (pilot in command under supervision) entries must be countersigned by the pilot in command, including the PIC's licence number; electronic signatures are not acceptable.
+Time recorded as PICUS but not signed off may not be used at all.
 All time under instruction must be countersigned by the instructor.

 United Kingdom

 In the United Kingdom, personal logbooks must be retained for at least 2 years after the date of the last entry.

 United States

 In the United States, a pilot is required to log all flight time that is used to meet the minimum requirements for a certificate, rating, flight review, or instrument proficiency check, and for currency.
 This means that a pilot does not need to record every single one of his or her flights.

 The Federal Aviation Administration does not require the flights logged to be logged in an official logbook or format, so long as the conditions CFR Title 14 §61.51 paragraph b are met.
 This requires information about the flight, such as date, total time, locations of takeoff and landing, and information regarding pilot in command, etc.

 Because the FAA does not require an official logbook or official format, many formats are available to pilots.
-Some pilots even use digital methods, such as recording this information in Microsoft Excel or a similar spreadsheet, or through online or other digital methods of recording their flights.
+Some pilots even use digital methods, such as recording this information in a spreadsheet, or using a specially designed app.